Bryce Cartwright

-He is also well known for his outspoken stance as an opponent to vaccination and has been dubbed a 'poster boy' for the anti-vax movement.

 Early life

 Cartwright was born in Penrith, New South Wales, Australia.

 He played his junior football for St Mary's Saints before being signed by the Penrith Panthers.
 Cartwright attended Patrician Brothers' College, Blacktown.

 Playing career

 From 2012 to 2014, Cartwright played for the Penrith Panthers' NYC team.

 In April 2013, Cartwright re-signed with the Panthers on a 2-year contract.